 Step one is, then, to put oneself in the customer again: How will I feel comfortable when I have bought the product?

-In a second step, it is important to integrate this desire as subtly as possible into the description, which is not to write: “With this corsage you will feel sexy and desirable.”
+In a second step, it is important to integrate this desire as subtly as possible into the description, which is not to write: “With this corsage, you will feel sexy and desirable.”
 Firstly, no one lures the customer behind the stove; Dozens of corsage models then soon say nothing more.

-Often it helps to call a concrete situation, for example, in a lingerie with a delicate blue flower pattern: “The exciting innocent corsage is like a romantic picnic – whether in the grain field or in your bedroom.”
+Often it helps to call a concrete situation, for example, in a lingerie with a delicate blue flower pattern: “The exciting innocent corsage is like a romantic picnic – weather in the grain field or in your bedroom.”

 In the ideal case, it is possible to create an inner picture (a rendezvous in a cornfield).
 This has definitely won more than with a sober description of material and fit (which should nevertheless not be neglected).
-This helps in ecommerce website optimization.
+This helps in e-commerce website optimization.

 Surely this emotional approach is not suitable for every product.
-To a pair of laces you will not have to contribute much feeling.
+To a pair of laces, you will not have to contribute much feeling.
 The right feeling for the customer’s motivation to buy a particular product or not is therefore indispensable.

 Conclusion: provide value, facilitate purchasing decisions

 The goal of each product description must be to keep the user on the page.
 A badly crafted description will increase the exit rate faster than you can say “checkout”.
 After all, the competition is always just a click away.